I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-The aerial attacks continued throughout the war with other cities being targeted.
+The aerial attacks continued throughout the war, targeting other cities.

 The allies did their share of bombing civilians as well, including one devastating raid on the German city of Dresden.